rapid7/warden/docs/Verification.md

 # Verification #

-The criteria checked to ensure the server making the request should receive a token.
+The data sent in the request is verified to ensure that the server making the request should receive a token.

 ## Methods ##
 * `verifySignature(signature)`